 Add good fashioned bureaucracy into the mix

 As if that is not bad enough Telone is owed bucket loads of money ( about $178) by all sorts of people including ordinary citizens who are unlikely to pay up anytime soon.
 However the parastatal is owed a staggering $98 million by the government.
-The Zimbabwean government directly owes $73 million while its state owned entities owe about $25.
+The Zimbabwean government directly owes $73 million while its state-owned entities owe about $25.

 This has seen Telone struggle to service its local debts as the government and its extensions are simply using up resources for free.
-As a result Telone also owes Potraz, ZIMRA, interconnect partners and the pension fund.
+As a result of Telone also owes Potraz, ZIMRA, interconnect partners and the pension fund.
 These creditors (except interconnect partners) are ironically essentially the government by different names.
 To rub salt to the wound ZIMRA (also the government) actually went on to add a penalty of $10,9 million to the amount Telone owes them.

 There should be more business in government

 Most of these complications are arising because these state entities are not being run on a commercial basis.
 If they were they would be more diligent when it comes to revenue collection.
 Telone’s service delivery has improved significantly in recent years, to the point where it is at par and even exceeds its competitors’ in some ways, but it is being let down by legacy loans and the government not settling its debts.
-A simple set off would clear some of Telone’s debts in any case and simplify this mess.